-Fraser Health's 2023/24 year-to-date performance of 12.8% is performing below the target for this indicator.
-Five hospitals are meeting the target (Abbotsford Regional, Delta, Fraser Canyon, Royal Columbian and Surrey Memorial) and Burnaby is performing very close to the target.
+Fraser Health's 2023/24 year-to-date performance of 13.2% is performing close to the target for this indicator.
+Five hospitals are meeting the target (Abbotsford Regional, Delta, Fraser Canyon, Royal Columbian and Surrey Memorial) and Langley Memorial is performing very close to the target.
 We have seen significant improvement in ALC occupancy and long length of stay for our inpatients in acute care.
 The volume of patients awaiting placement into Long Term Care Beds has also been significantly reduced as we continue to work on ensuring the right patient receives the right care in the right location.